-Industry Specification Group (ISG) Experiential Networked Intelligence (ENI) Activity Report 2020
+Industry Specification Group (ISG) Experiential Networked Intelligence (ENI) Activity Report 2022

 Chair: Raymond Forbes, Huawei Technologies

-Responsible for developing standards that leverage Artificial Intelligence (AI) mechanisms for improving the operator experience to more quickly recognize and incorporate new and changed knowledge, and hence make actionable decisions as well as assisting in the management and orchestration of the network.
+Responsible for developing standards that leverage Artificial Intelligence (AI) mechanisms for improving the operator experience to more quickly recognize and incorporate new and changed knowledge, and hence make more rapid actionable decisions as well as assisting in the management and orchestration of the network.

 The use of Artificial Intelligence (AI) techniques in the network supervisory and management system can help address some of the challenges of future network deployment and operation.

-By developing standards that use AI mechanisms to recognize new or changed knowledge – and thus make actionable decisions for operators – the work of ENI enables an efficient intelligence-based assistance to SDN and NFV deployments which will in turn manage and orchestrate the network.
+By developing standards that use AI mechanisms to recognize new or changed knowledge – and thus make actionable decisions for operators – the work of ISG ENI enables an efficient intelligence-based assistance to SDN and NFV deployments which will in turn manage and orchestrate the network.

 Developed according to our Proof of Concept Framework, ENI Proofs of Concept (PoC) are intended to demonstrate ENI as a viable technology.
 Results are fed back to the relevant Industry Specification Group for each PoC.
 A list and descriptions of all current ENI PoC are available on the public ETSI ENI wiki pages.

 During 2022 ISG ENI maintained its active liaison with other ETSI groups, namely: ISG NFV, ISG ZSM, MEF, F5G, 3GPP TSG SA5, ITU-T SG13, SG12, SG11 and ITU-T FGML5G.